Guarding Against An Uncertain Future

 Experienced Assistance With Your Prenup

-Our attorneys at Hoge Partners, PLLC, assist in drafting, reviewing and negotiating prenuptial agreements for Kentucky couples prior to their marriage.
+Our attorneys at HP Law, PLLC, assist in drafting, reviewing and negotiating prenuptial agreements for Kentucky couples prior to their marriage.

 We advise couples on what to include in the agreement based on their particular circumstances.
 We also know the importance of creating clear, unambiguous provisions in order to strengthen its validity and enforceability.

 We will inform you of key steps to take to implement a solid agreement, including the requirement that each party retain separate legal representation throughout the process and must willingly and knowingly sign.